Ant & Dec: Primetime

 The pair filmed six episodes for a new American game show, Wanna Bet?, in November 2007.
 The episodes were broadcast in 2008 but failed to attract enough interest for a second series to be commissioned.
 What You Wrote, another format created by the duo, was due to air in Autumn 2008 but was reportedly axed by ITV.
 In 2010, the duo debuted a replacement for Ant & Dec's Saturday Night Takeaway, entitled Ant & Dec's Push the Button.
 The series was a success, albeit not in the same way as Saturday Night Takeaway, and a second run of the programme was broadcast in 2011, but Ant and Dec later dropped the show in favour of reviving Saturday Night Takeaway.

 Ant & Dec have also presented the game show Red or Black?, a creation of Cowell's, airing live on ITV in 2011 with a second series in 2012, but this was not a ratings success and was cancelled after the second series.
 On 24 December 2011, they presented ITV's charity initiative Text Santa with Holly Willoughby.
 Text Santa returned in 2012, 2013 and 2014 with Ant & Dec co-hosting alongside Christine Bleakley, Phillip Schofield, Holly Willoughby, Alesha Dixon and Paddy McGuinness.

 In January 2016, Ant and Dec presented When Ant and Dec Met The Prince: 40 Years of The Prince's Trust, a one-off documentary for ITV.
 In 2016, they also presented The Queen's 90th Birthday Celebration, broadcast live on ITV.

 In November 2019, Ant and Dec's DNA Journey aired, which followed the pair as they retraced their family roots through DNA samples.
 In the show, they both found out that they have the same DNA marker, which means Ant and Dec are related as distant cousins.
 The DNA Journey format has since been done with other celebrities.

 Starting from 2022, ITV aired Limitless Win, a game show with an endless jackpot.
-The show got renewed for a second series that started in January 2023 and was renewed for a third series later that year set to air early 2024.
+The show got renewed for a second series that started in January 2023 and was renewed for a third series later that year.

 Earnings

 In 2002, Ant & Dec signed a two-year golden handcuffs deal with ITV, worth £2m.

-In 2004 they signed their third golden handcuffs deal with ITV, running until the end of 2007.
+In 2004, they signed their third golden handcuffs deal with ITV, running until the end of 2007.

 In April 2007, the duo signed a two-year golden handcuffs deal with ITV, reportedly worth £30–40 million, securing their career at the station until the end of 2009.

 In 2009 they extended their golden handcuffs deal for two years.
-In 2011 they extended their golden handcuffs deal for two years.
+In 2011, they extended their golden handcuffs deal for two years.

-In November 2016 the pair signed a new three-year deal with ITV, estimated to be worth £30 million over 3 years.
+In November 2016, the pair signed a new three-year deal with ITV, estimated to be worth £30 million over 3 years.